Generating Adjacency Matrix for Video Relocalization: Abstract

 \section{Abstract}

-In this paper, we continue our work on Video-Query based Video Moment retrieval task.
+In this paper, we continue our work on video relocalization task.
 Based on using graph convolution to extract intra-video and inter-video frame features, we improve the method by using similarity-metric based graph convolution, whose weighted adjacency matrix is achieved by calculating similarity metric between features of any two different timesteps in the graph.
 Experiments on ActivityNet v1.2 and Thumos14 dataset shows the effectiveness of this improvement, and it outperforms the state-of-the-art methods.